Updated July 2021

 Up next in our checklist: How to Plan and Target Your Career Search, Networking and Transition Plan

 Once you have identified your career goals through the Geography-Industry-Occupation (GIO) process, you now need to prioritize your GIO list and create a networking plan.
-A networking plan’s goal is to create contacts with individuals that can help you find opportunities, help you find new opportunities, and help you improve your personal demeanor to maximize your hiring changes.
+A networking plan’s goal is to create contacts with individuals that can help you find opportunities and help you improve your personal demeanor to maximize your hiring changes.

 1. Your goal is to identify 100-200 contacts in the geography, industry and occupation where you wish to work.

 2. These should be executives throughout the company, not just Human Resources.

 3. These people will be used for a direct mail, letter writing campaign to build your network.